 Bellan-White told mater mea how she’s dealt with casual and overt sexism and racism in the office.

 Sadly it happens probably 50% of the time.
 You can see it when you walk in and there’s an immediate [pause].
 Then you got to regroup.
 “Ok, now you know that it’s me.
 Let’s take a couple of seconds to get yourself together, and then we’ll be fine.”
 I wish I could tell you it’s different, but it’s what you deal with today.
 Sometimes it’s because I’m a woman, sometimes it’s because I’m black.
 Sometimes it’s both.
 But you kind of dust it off and keep on going.
-If everybody runs for cover, the industry would remain the way it is.

 I remember I walked into a meeting [abroad for a client] and you could tell around the table.
 I walk in, and the look on their faces was like shock and awe—because everything is virtual.
 They’re all like, “She’s a woman, and she’s black and she’s tall?”